-Neighborhood associations wishing to participate in the Neighborhood Outreach Program and receive neighborhood association services from the county will meet the following criteria:
+Neighborhood associations wanting to participate in the Neighborhood Outreach Program and receive neighborhood association services from the county will meet the following criteria:

-- Each neighborhood association will adopt a set of bylaws for its organization which will govern rules of procedure (including voting), membership, frequency of meetings, organization and duties of officers.
+- Each neighborhood association will adopt bylaws tol govern rules of procedure, including voting, membership, frequency of meetings and the organization and duties of officers.
 The neighborhood association will keep a copy of its bylaws on file with the county.

 - Each neighborhood association will keep a current copy of its roster of board members on file with the county.

 - Clark County neighborhood associations are not agents of Clark County government.